-EV = MC + Total Debt – C
+EV = Market Cap + Total Debt – Cash

-- Market capitalization (MC) is the current stock price times the number of outstanding shares.
+- Market capitalization is the current stock price times the number of outstanding shares.

 4. What are the main components of WACC and how do you calculate it?

-Weighted average cost of capital (WACC) is a formula used to determine the return on investment in a company, and it is comprised of the sum of a company’s proportional debt and equity multiplied by the cost of debt and cost of equity, respectively.
+Weighted average cost of capital (WACC) determines the return on investment in a company, and it’s the sum of a company’s proportional debt and equity, multiplied by the cost of debt and cost of equity, respectively.

 - Equity (E) is the market value of the company’s outstanding shares, so E/V is the percentage of the company’s value that is equity.